 What feelings did you walk away from the event with?

-Adam: I was overwhelmed by the whole thing.
-I was just flooded with emotions — more so actually than if I had been standing on a stage or in a church.
+Adam: I was just flooded with emotions.
+More so actually than if I had been standing on a stage or in a church.
 Partly because we built the space from scratch, it was so intimate.
 Based on everything I heard from friends and family, I think folks felt the same way.

 My man of honor, for instance, is never without words.
 He always has something to say.
 But when it came time to give his prepared speech, he was speechless.
 I’ve never seen him like that, which speaks to the power of the platform.